-Considerable morbidity and mortality is associated with acute pancreatitis.1,10 After first attack, recurrence of biliary pancreatitis occurs in 2576% of the cases.
-[11-14] Many general surgeons treating the patients of acute biliary pancreatitis, probably would still choose to wait and perform an interval cholecystectomy after 6-8 week.
-[7,15] The association between biliary stones and acute pancreatitis may be as old as development of gallstones, but first to report this fact were Bernard (1852) and Prince (1882).16 Than Opie17 in 1901 during autopsy of two patients who developed acute pancreatitis, reported impaction of gall stones in ampulla of vater.
-Mortality rate in recurrent attacks is as high as 10% and rate has been observed upto 40%.18 Cholecystectomy has been proven to be the only definitive treatment, which reduces the risk of biliary pancreatitis to as low as zero.
-[12-14,18] ERCP (Endoscopic retrograde cholangiopancreatography) and sphincterotomy are alternative modalities which decrease but does not completely eliminate the recurrence of pancreatitis.
-Furthermore, ERCP does not prevent other complications of cholelithiasis like acute cholecystitis.
-[19-23]
+Considerable morbidity and mortality is associated with acute pancreatitis.^[1,10] After first attack, recurrence of biliary pancreatitis occurs in 2576% of the cases.^[11-14] Many general surgeons treating the patients of acute biliary pancreatitis, probably would still choose to wait and perform an interval cholecystectomy after 6-8 week.^[7,15] The association between biliary stones and acute pancreatitis may be as old as development of gallstones, but first to report this fact were Bernard (1852) and Prince (1882).^[16] Than Opie17 in 1901 during autopsy of two patients who developed acute pancreatitis, reported impaction of gall stones in ampulla of vater.
+Mortality rate in recurrent attacks is as high as 10% and rate has been observed upto 40%.18 Cholecystectomy has been proven to be the only definitive treatment, which reduces the risk of biliary pancreatitis to as low as zero.^[12-14,18] ERCP (Endoscopic cholangiopancreatography) retrograde and sphincterotomy are alternative modalities which decrease but does not completely eliminate the recurrence of pancreatitis.
+Furthermore, ERCP does not prevent other complications of cholelithiasis like acute cholecystitis.^[19,23]

-Migration of gallstones leading to obstruction of common bile duct (CBD) and pancreatic duct maybe a cause of activation for initiation of acute biliary pancreatitis.
-Despite the formal recommendations for early cholecystectomy in mild gallstone pancreatitis by many international hepato-biliary societies, many surgeons in the developing countries are still reluctant to perform
+Migration of gallstones leading to obstruction of common bile duct (CBD) and pancreatic duct maybe a cause of activation for initiation of acute biliary pancreatitis.^[24] Despite the formal recommendations for early cholecystectomy in mild gallstone pancreatitis by many international hepato-biliary societies, many surgeons in the developing countries are still reluctant to perform early cholecystectomy.
+Probably this fear is due to their experience with complications of the gall stone pancreatitis and non-availability of the state of art facilities to manage this condition.

-Table-II: Operative and Post-operative variables (n=22).
+Table II: Operative and Post-operative variables (n=22).

 Mean duration of early laparoscopic 7 (range 4-10)

-cholecystectomy (days) No. of ports:
+cholecystectomy (days) No. of ports: 18 (81.8%)

--4 18 (81.8%)

--5 4 (18.1%)

-No. of patients with difficult dissection 4 (18.1%).
+No. of patients with difficult dissection 4 (18.1%)

 Mean operative time (minutes) 45 (Range 25-55)

 Mean hospital stay (days) 7 (Range 4-11)

 Placement of drain Complications 6 (27.2%)

 - Major: 0

 - Vascular 0

 - Ductal 0

 - Minor 2 (9%)